-Why Digital Scale Calibration is Important
+Why Testing with Scale Weights is Important

 University and industrial laboratory researchers requiring extremely accurate measurements of extremely small quantities rely on a precision instrument called an analytical balance.
 Shopping for an analytical balance requires being familiar with some of the advanced features available today as well as the proper use of these precision instruments.
 It is on the second point that we focus this post on how to use an analytical balance.

 - How to set up an analytical balance

 - The effect of environment on weighing accuracy

 - The importance of personal practices

 Accuracy is a prime if not the prime criterion for analytical balances used in industries such as researching and compounding pharmaceuticals.
 Analytical balance weighing accuracy is a measure of how close the displayed weight is to the actual weight of samples on the weighing pan.

 Two terms apply here.
 The first is readout, which is the smallest difference in weight that can be read and displayed by the unit.
 For an analytical balance it is typically 0.1 milligram or 0.001 g.
 Micro and ultra microbalances can weigh lighter samples.